ntacv/autonomous_gama_modeling/README.md

 ## Improvements

-\- find realistic parameters for the model per city (probabilities, prices, salaries, maintenance reccurence)
+\- find realistic parameters for the model per city (probabilities, prices, salaries, maintenance recurrence)
 \- memory optimisation for running better model performance
 \- implement different speed of car based on urgency and respect of the law
-\- matrix of proba for levels,
+\- matrix of probability for levels of autonomousness,
-\- whith differente schelling population (the moderns, the olds, the mids to buy auto)
+\- with different schelling population (the moderns, the olds, the mids to buy auto)
 \- population is starting with a relative wealth depending on their neighborhood and their building.
 \- start by walking and increase car desire
 \- cars can go out by themselves to train and analyse data, to turn and speed up by themselves.